SciPyCourse2022/scipycourse2022.github.io/index.md

 own computer.
 A minimal level of attendance (9/12 classes) and participation is required, and minimal homework exercises will be assigned.

-This is course no. 19265 in the [official course listing](https://lsf.verwaltung.uni-muenchen.de/qisserver/rds?state=verpublish&status=init&vmfile=no&publishid=815836&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung).

 # Class outline

 1. Python basics